Christian Plays - "IT'S NOT TOO LATE" - A Musical Drama

 From a director in Arkansas, October, 2005

-thankful for.
+for.
 I do know there were some seeds planted.
-The adults from our Church and our pastor have said nothing but
+The adults from our Church and our pastor have said nothing but WONDERFUL things

 From a director in Tennessee, March, 2005

-have exploded over the last year.
+exploded over the last year.
 When asked about their desires for Easter, they requested a full length drama.
-After reading
+After reading many

-many different scripts, I just kept coming back to yours.
+different scripts, I just kept coming back to yours.
 And needless to say, It was amazing!
-We had many people say that is
+We had many people say that is the best thing

-the best thing they had ever seen our youth do, and we plan on traveling through out the summer performing it at backyard Bible
+they had ever seen our youth do, and we plan on traveling through out the summer performing it at backyard Bible Clubs and block

 From a director in Texas, August, 2004

-group, I searched the Internet for at least a week.
+searched the Internet for at least a week.
 Your play was the only one that stood out to me as "hitting 'em hard."
-Another
+Another great thing

-great thing was that I didn't have to do all the organization involved.
+was that I didn't have to do all the organization involved.
 You already had done some of that.
-Once I started directing
+Once I started directing this play, I

 |IT'S NOT TOO LATE